JoeWroe/Setups/npm/npm-setup-steps.md

+#Node Package Manager (npm)

-npm (node package manager), comes as part of your installation of node.
+**npm (node package manager), comes as part of your installation of node.
 Installing node will also install npm for you.

 WARNING: Installing node if can cause issues if you already have node version manager installed (n, nvm or nodenv).
-         Running any of those three names followed by -v will let you know if its already installed.
+         Running any of those three names followed by -v will let you know if its already installed.**

 ```
 STEP 1: 'brew install node', (not always necessary, read the warning above!)